The Discipline of Information Technology considers research to be a fundamental aspect of its mission.

 Contact details of academic staff are here.

-Below is a list of some potential projects/topics that could form the basis for a discussion of research with a member of academic staff:
+Here is a link to a list of some potential projects/topics that could form the basis for a discussion of research with a member of academic staff.

 The CIRG group is currently working on a number of projects in the areas of Collaborative Filtering and Information Retrieval; Data Mining ; Evolution and Stability of Cooperation in Artificial Life Societies; Agent-Based Systems; and Web-based Education